carson-jardine/Aetna-QA-challenge/README.md

 1. Fork and/or clone this repository.
 2. `cd Aetna-QA-challenge`
 3. Run `bundle install` to install gem packages.
+4. Visit the [OMDb website] to get your own API key.
+5. Add your API key to the `.env` file, keep the `OMDb_API_KEY` name.

 ### Testing:
 - Run tests: `ruby suite/api_test.rb`

 ***
 ## Helpful Information & Notes
-- I added the gem `figaro` in order to store my API key as an environment variable.
-However, I was not able to successfully implement it within the half-day timeframe.
+- I added the gem `dotenv` in order to store my API key as an environment variable.
 - Starting with the tests on line 94, I opted to use `assert_equal false, method_name(result)` instead of `refute method_name(result)` as I wanted the tests to pass only if the response was `false` instead of passing from either a `nil` or a `false` response.
 - For the last task(#7), I tested that the API could return all movies with the keyword `carson` that were released in 2020.
 There were more than I expected!
 I checked that the only type of results we were getting were `movies` from `2020` with the keyword `carson` in the title.

 ***
 ## Acknowledgements:
 Thank you for taking the time to review my code!
 Looking forward to walking through it soon :)

+***
+## Bonus Joke!
+Did you hear about the new Peekaboo virus?
+...
+...
+...
+They reccommend that if you get it, you go straight to the **ICU**